Dmytriy99/Library/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.10.

-## Cors Problem

-To avoid the CORS problem i recommend installing a browser extension, for example this one: https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf

 ## Install

 run `npm intall` on your device for try the application.